morethan987/hugo_main/content/blog/code-collaboration-scheme/index.en.md

 ## Code Execution

-Running MATLAB code directly in VS Code may cause some unexpected issues, so it's recommended to run the code in the native MATLAB environment.
+Thanks to the latest function of the plugin `MATLAB`, we can now directly **run and debug** in the VS Code IDE.
+Though there are some [limitations](https://github.com/mathworks/MATLAB-extension-for-vscode?tab=readme-ov-file#limitations), it deserves a standing ovation.

 ## Other